datahub-project/datahub/docs/_feature-guide-template.md

 <!-- Plain-language instructions of how to use the feature

+Provide a step-by-step guide to use feature, including relevant screenshots and/or GIFs

 * Where/how do you access it?
-* Step-by-step guide to use feature
 * What best practices exist?
-* What are common code snippets? -->
+* What are common code snippets?
+ -->

 ## Additional Resources